FROM OUR CHAIR SEAN PARSONS

 The Athens County Democratic Party newsletter is a great way to stay informed about events, candidates and ballot issues.
 Sign-up to receive a copy of our e-newsletter each month.

-CONTRIBUTE TO OUR LOCAL PARTY
+DONATE TO YOUR LOCAL PARTY

 We thank everyone who has financially supported the ACDP in the past.
 The fight to defend democracy and turn Ohio blue is far from over.
 If you have not donated recently to the ACDP, and have the means to do so, please donate today.